NREL/resstock/docs/source/workflow_inputs.rst

   .. [#] AdditionalRuntimeOperatingMode choices are "air handler fan", "supplemental fan", or "none".
   .. [#] SupplementalFan must reference another ``VentilationFan`` where UsedForWholeBuildingVentilation=true, IsSharedSystem=false, and FanType="exhaust only" or "supply only".
   .. [#] SupplementalFan only required if AdditionalRuntimeOperatingMode is "supplemental fan".
+  .. [#] ControlType choices are "optimized" or "timer; "timer" is only allowed if AdditionalRuntimeOperatingMode="air handler fan".
+  .. [#] If ControlType="optimized", ventilation operation is assumed to take advantage of normal HVAC operation as much as possible, resulting in the lowest possible air handler fan energy use.
+         If ControlType="timer", ventilation operation occurs at a fixed interval and may fully, partially, or not coincide with HVAC operation for a given hour, resulting in higher air handler fan energy use.
   .. [#] SupplementalFanRunsWithAirHandlerFan only applies when AdditionalRuntimeOperatingMode="supplemental fan".
   .. [#] If SupplementalFanRunsWithAirHandlerFan is true, in addition to its normal operation, the supplemental fan will also run simultaneously with the air handler fan when outdoor air is being brought in.
-         This is typically used with a supplemental exhaust fan to provide "balanced" (supply + exhaust) airflow.
+         This is typically used with a supplemental exhaust fan to provide balanced (supply + exhaust) airflow, though any additional runtime where the supplemental fan runs by itself will still be imbalanced.
   .. [#] If flow rate not provided, defaults to the required mechanical ventilation rate per `ANSI/RESNET/ICC 301-2022 <https://codes.iccsafe.org/content/RESNET3012022P1>`_:

          Qfan = required mechanical ventilation rate (cfm) = ((Qtot^2 – 4*Qinf_eff^2 + 2*Qinf_eff*Qtot + Qinf_eff^2)^0.5 + Qtot - Qinf_eff) / 2